 The captain alias project owner is the one who the project belongs to.
 Own projects are within the limit of the captain’s plan.
 These projects are so called active projects.
 The number of active projects is related to the purchased plan.

 It is a user who is appointed Project manager by the project captain.
 Project manager can create projects under the captain’s plan.
 The captain can appoint an unlimited number of Project managers when purchasing a Team or Business plan.

 The project Admin is related to a particular project and is appointed by the captain.
 Admin can see all the project details just as the captain and invite users.
 Admin has access to the financial side of the project – budget, reports, user’s hourly rates and can remove users.
 Each Project manager can also be an Admin of the projects that he/she creates.
 The captain can appoint an unlimited number of Admins when purchasing a Team or Business plan.

-A solver is a user who is assigned to a particular sub/task.
-The solver is responsible for current sub/task completion.
-Each sub/task can have only one solver at the time.
-The solver can be changed anytime.
-Tasks can be assigned to more users thanks to subtask solvers.
+An assignee is a user who is assigned to a particular sub/task.
+The assignee is responsible for current sub/task completion.
+Each sub/task can have only one assigned user at the time.
+The assignee can be changed anytime.
+Tasks can be assigned to more users thanks to the subtask assignees.